keptn-workshops/getting-started/README.md

     kubectl apply -f https://raw.githubusercontent.com/keptn-contrib/dynatrace-sli-service/0.3.0/deploy/service.yaml
     ```

+* To inform Keptn to use the `dynatrace-sli-service` as metrics provider for the used *Service Level Indicators* (SLIs), execute:

+    ```console
+    kubectl apply -f lighthouse-config.yaml
+    ```

 ### 6. Expose Keptn's Bridge

 The [Keptn’s Bridge](https://keptn.sh/docs/0.6.0/reference/keptnsbridge/#early-access-version-of-keptn-s-bridge) provides
-an overview of projects, services and all events that are sent within Keptn.
+an overview of projects, services, and all events that are sent by Keptn's control plane:
 <!-- When you access the Keptn’s bridge, all deployments of a new artifact will be listed in the left column.
 All events belonging to the deployment of an artifact can then be shown by clicking on one event. -->

 <img src="images/bridge_eap.png" width="800px"/>